Latency/AsyncTask/README.md

 * OnRunning
 * OnCancellation

-[ORM-Monitor] is compiled as a library packaged for the [NuGet] marketplace.
+[AsyncTask] is compiled as a library packaged for the [NuGet] marketplace.
 The project itself, supplies an application driver, test suite, and the library's source code.

 Model-View-Controller ([MVC]) is an architectural pattern that separates application's data model and user interface views into separate components.
 This is what the definition says.
 However, to fully understand the [MVC] we have to introduce required terms and point benefits of [MVC].